irened123/BiteReview-API/README.md

 ## API Testing with cURL

-Below are examples of how to interact with the **BiteReview-API** using cURL commands.
+Below are examples of how to interact with the **BiteReview API** using cURL commands.
 For additional endpoints and detailed testing examples, please refer to the [API Testing with cURL](./docs/api-testing-curl.md) documentation.

 ### 1. Create a New User